USA and the UK

-The EB5 Visa is open to foreign investors who can devote a bona fide capital between $500,00 and $1 million to U.S. businesses.
+The EB-5 Visa is open to foreign investors who can devote a bona fide capital between $500,000 and $1 million to U.S. businesses.
 If you wish to invest a smaller amount of funds, you can still check your E2 Visa eligibility.
 Similarly, the U.S. immigration law welcomes foreign traders under the Treaty Visa tier.

-Applicants can work individually or be part of a larger pool of investor approved as a third-party intermediary.
-The idea behind the EB5 program is to develop target areas in the U.S., which are rural places with a high unemployment rate.
+Applicants can work individually or be part of a larger pool of investors who are approved as a third-party intermediary.
+The EB5 program is targeted to help the development of rural areas in the U.S. that have a high unemployment rate.

 Based on the investment activity, there are different tiers of EB-5 Visas:

 - C-5 Visa, for investments outside the target areas

 - T-5 Visa, for investors interested in areas with a high unemployment rate